 - the inside arm where people push up to stand,

-- and the headrest area in deep loungers.
+- and the headrest area on deep loungers.

 Cleaning Reality: Choose for the Mess You Actually Make

-People rarely “ruin” a sofa with one dramatic spill.
-They ruin it by not having a realistic cleaning plan.
+People rarely ruin a sofa with one catastrophic spill.
+They ruin it by buying a surface they cannot maintain in normal life.

 Read the care label and cleaning code before buying

-If your plan is “I’ll spot clean with whatever is under the sink,” choose upholstery that tolerates water-based cleaning, or choose removable covers you can wash.
-If you know you will never schedule professional cleaning, don’t choose a fabric that effectively requires it.
+If your plan is basic spot cleaning at home, choose upholstery that allows it.
+If you know you will never book professional cleaning, do not buy something that more or less requires it.

 Removable cushion covers are a power feature